 Foods that slow down ageing

 What should you eat to slow down ageing?
 The latest research is completely consistent with my optimum nutrition advice.
 Eating a Mediterranean style diet, having more nuts and seeds and more foods high in antioxidants have all been linked to slower cellular ageing and longer telomeres.
 This kind of diet is known to reduce inflammation, Research shows that the more anti-inflammatory foods. a person eats the longer are their telomeres.
 Two studies in China and that those who eat more vegetables have longer telomeres.
-Wheat may not be so good – people with celiac disease, gluten sensitivity, have shorter telomeres.
+Wheat may not be so good – people with celiac disease, Gluten is a protein found in the cereals wheat, rye and barley.
+Obvious sources of gluten in the diet are bread, pasta, breakfast cereals and… sensitivity, have shorter telomeres.

 Also, eating organic food may have real benefit.
 A ten year study finds that the higher the level of food-based pollutants, primarily from pesticides and herbicides and industrial non-biodegradable pollutants, the shorter the telomeres and the greater the level of inflammatory markers.